The Science of Training Density: Do You Work Hard When It Really Matters?

 Team Jumbo Visma pro cyclists perform a team time trial on their Bianchi TT bikes, after they worked hard on intervals with a focus on training density.

 Bent Rønnestad received a lot of attention for his 30/15 studies.
-There were as many haters as there were supporters, though.
-Yet I think Rønnestad is still one of the groundbreaking researchers of modern sports science.
-His more remarkable studies, however, somehow remain unknown.
-Today, I want to talk about his research on training density.
+Many adored him, many hated him.
+Yet I think Rønnestad is one of the groundbreaking researchers of modern sports science.
+The issue is, however, that is more remarkable studies somehow remain unknown.
+So in this article, I want to talk about his research on training density.

 Because with training density two athletes with the same overall training volume can achieve very different results.
 Training density might explain why your peers and rivals constantly progress and you don’t.
-Training density might explain how to do your weekly interval training sessions.
-Training density might explain why you sit on a performance plateau and others don’t.
+Training density might guide your weekly interval sessions.
 So, maybe get yourself a pen and a paper.

 Here’s what you need to know…